VTwin90/VGAME/TESTING.md

 ### Site Owner Goals:

-> As a site owner I want to showcase the skills I have learned in HTML, CSS, JavaScript, PythoN+Flask and MongoDB.
+> As a site owner, I want to showcase the skills I have learned in HTML, CSS, JavaScript, PythoN+Flask, and MongoDB.

 Tests Covering story:
 * TC001 - TCO19

-> As a site owner I want to be able to showcase other developers games and give them a platform to do so.
+> As a site owner, I want to be able to showcase other developers' games and give them a platform to do so.

 Tests Covering story:
 * TC001 - TCO19